 The Sewer Fund was established to account for the operations of the Borough's sanitary sewer facilities.
 Such operations include the collection of sewer user fees and expenditures for the operation and maintenance of the system as well as payments to the Allegheny County Sanitary Authority (ALCOSAN) for treatment services provided.
-Billing service for sanitary sewage is contracted to Fox Chapel Authority, which also provides and bills for water.
+Billing service for sanitary sewage is contracted to Fox Chapel Authority which also provides and bills for water.
 In 2014, sewer consumption rates were doubled to pay for repairs mandated by the ALCOSAN Consent Order.
-In addition, a \$45 per account/per quarter/per equivalent dwelling unit fee was implemented to raise funds in advance for a major upsizing of the sewer interceptor currently mandated by the by the ALCOSAN Consent Order (which is subject to change).
-The Borough component of the sewer rate charge did not change in 2015.
+In addition, a \$45 per account/per quarter/per equivalent dwelling unit fee was implemented to raise funds in advance for a major upsizing of the sewer interceptor currently mandated by the ALCOSAN Consent Order (which is subject to change).
+The Borough component of the sewer rate charge did not change in 2016.
 However, the ALCOSAN component increased 11%.
-In 2015, the fund balance increased \$124,900, but since the budget was a \$26,100 deficit budget, the gain was \$151,000 when actual revenue and expense is compared to budget.
-The gain was mainly due to savings in sewer lining and televising.
-The fund balance of the Sewer Fund was \$721,912 on December 31, 2015, all of which was restricted for sewer infrastructure.
+In 2016, the fund balance increased \$259,317, but because the budget was a \$335,900 deficit budget, the gain was \$595,217 when actual revenue and expense is compared to budget.
+The gain was due to sewer repair expense falling short of budget by \$570,000.
+In 2015, Council authorized \$300,000 of sewer pipe and manhole lining of which \$228,000 was spent on pipe lining.
+In October 2015, Council authorized an additional \$139,000 of sewer pipe lining.